CelliesProjects/aquacontrol32/README.md

 #### Lunar cycle night light:

 - Moon light settings can be adjusted in the `channels` area of the web-interface.
-- Can be disabled in `deviceSetup.h`. (set it to `false`)

-The lunar images used in the web interface are rendered by Jay Tanner and licenced under the [Creative Commons Attribution-ShareAlike 3.0 license](docs/near_side_256x256x8/README.md).
+- The lunar images used in the web interface are rendered by Jay Tanner and licenced under the [Creative Commons Attribution-ShareAlike 3.0 license](docs/near_side_256x256x8/README.md).

-The [moon phase library](https://github.com/CelliesProjects/MoonPhase) is adapted from code kindly licensed by Hugh from [voidware.com](http://www.voidware.com/).
+- The [moon phase library](https://github.com/CelliesProjects/MoonPhase) is adapted from code kindly licensed by Hugh from [voidware.com](http://www.voidware.com/).
 Thanks Hugh!

 #### SmartConfig: